EDCD/EDDI/SpeechResponder/Variables.md

     - `requirespermit` (If using SystemDetails()) Whether this system requires a permit (as a boolean)
     - `permitname` (If using SystemDetails()) The name of the permit required for visiting this system, if any
     - `signalsources` a list of signals detected within the starsystem (for the current starsystem only)
+    - `isgreen` true if bodies in this starsystem contain all elements required for FSD synthesis
+    - `isgold` true if bodies in this starsystem contain all elements available from surface prospecting

 #### Last starsystem